RobTillaart/PCF8591/README.md

 # PCF8591

-Arduino Library for PCF8591 I2C 4 channel 8 bit ADC + 1 channel 8 bit DAC
+Arduino Library for PCF8591 I2C 4 channel 8 bit ADC + 1 channel 8 bit DAC.

 ## Description

-**warning** during tests I could overclock the chip at 650 kHz but it is only specified to run at 100 kHz.
+**warning** during tests I could overclock the chip up to 650 KHz but it is only specified to run at 100 kHz.
 After getting pretty hot it broke down.
 So overclocking is fun but not recommended.

 PCF8591 has one 8 bit ADC on board for 4 channels.
 The ADC is 8 bit and quite fast.
-At 100 kHz one gets \> 2000 reads per second for **analogRead()** and
+At 100 KHz one gets \> 2000 reads per second for **analogRead()** and
 \> 2000 writes per second for **analogWrite()**.
 Note that most time is probably spend on I2C communication.